-Supplied HTML Eblast Process and Requirements
+Supplied HTML Eblast Tips and Best Practices

 BEST PRACTICES TO SUPPORT SUCCESSFUL TESTING